jjleng/copilot-proxy/README.md

 Make VS Code GitHub Copilot work with any open weight models, Llama3, DeepSeek-Coder, StarCoder, etc.
 This should work even you are not a Copilot subscriber.

+## 🌟 Motivations
+- I'm already familiar with and enjoy using the GitHub Copilot extension (yes, I know there are other awesome extensions, such as Continue.).
+- Copilot may not always utilize the latest GPT models.
+It currently use models like `gpt-4-0125-preview`, `gpt-3.5-turbo` and others.
+- Transferring code from the editor to ChatGPT to use GPT-4o is inconvenient.
+- I'm interested in using alternative models such as Llama3, DeepSeek-Coder, StarCoder, and Sonnet 3.5.
+- I have subscriptions to both ChatGPT and Copilot but would like to cancel my Copilot subscription.

 ## 🏃‍♂️ How to Run

 1. Install copilot_proxy